A. General FAQs

 Please put "HPC" as part of the subject line to alert COEIT that this software request is for the HPC cluster.

-module avail python anaconda
+module avail python conda

-Due to the diversity of python needs among our python users, it is difficult to install specific packages in a way that meets everyone's needs, so we recommend that python users manage their own python environments.
-First check one of our minimal anaconda modules which has numerous python packages pre-installed, and see if that has what you need:
+Due to the diversity of python needs among our python users, it is very difficult to install specific packages in a way that meets everyone's needs, so we recommend that python users manage their own python environments.
+First check one of our minimal conda modules which has numerous python packages pre-installed, and see if that has what you need:

-module load anaconda/{version}
+module load conda/{version}

 pip list